curl/everything-curl/usingcurl-connections.md

 The `Host:` header is not enough when communicating with an HTTPS server.
-With HTTPS there's a separate extension field in the TLS protocol called SNI (Server Name Indication) that lets the client tell the server the name of the server it wants to talk to. curl will only extract the SNI name to send, from the given URL.
+With HTTPS there's a separate extension field in the TLS protocol called SNI (Server Name Indication) that lets the client tell the server the name of the server it wants to talk to. curl will only extract the SNI name to send from the given URL.

 ### Provide a custom IP for a name

-Doing virtually the hosts edit operation but directly with the curl command line without having to edit any system files, you can force feed curl what IP address it should use for a given name.
-You know better than the name resolver where curl should go?
+Doing the hosts edit operation virtually, but directly with the curl command line without having to edit any system files, you can force feed curl what IP address it should use for a given name.
+Do you know better than the name resolver where curl should go?
 Then you can!
-If you want to redirect the plain port 80 access for `example.com` to instead reach your localhost:
+If you want to redirect port 80 access for `example.com` to instead reach your localhost:

     curl --resolve example.com:80:127.0.0.1 http://example.com/